elusivecodes/FyreCSP/README.md

 **Has Policy**

-Check if a policy exists.
+Determine whether a policy exists.

 - `$key` is a string representing the policy key, and should be one of either `CspBuilder::DEFAULT` or `CspBuilder::REPORT`.